AiAllies – Samantha Sosa, AIC

 “So, I was very lucky to have role models I could learn from.
 I think that we need as many figures as possible in the STEM sector to help in the same way, to give opportunities and to advocate for others.”

-An internal survey of AIC revealed that 64% of the business was made up of women, highlighting the positive initiative the organisation has in relation to representation.
+An internal survey of AIC revealed that 64% of the business was made up of women, highlighting the positive initiative the organization has in relation to representation.

 However, this is not a figure regularly reflected across the industry, highlighting the ongoing importance of International Women’s Day and initiatives to improve gender balance.